JackV2020/Domoticz-Run-From-RAM-Disk/README.md

  - there is a backup of your domoticz in a seperate backup folder
  - there is a ram drive mounted on your domoticz folder

-The /etc/init.d/domoticz when used to start :
+The /etc/init.d/domoticz.sh when used to start :

+ - mounts a ramdisk on the domoticz folder
  - copies the content from the backup folder to the ram drive
  - starts domoticz